Samuel Okunlola

-Samuel Okunlola (born September 27, 2003) is an American college football defensive end for the Colorado Buffaloes.
-He previously played for the Pittsburgh Panthers.
+Samuel Okunlola (born September 27, 2003) is an American college football defensive end for the Virginia Tech Hokies.
+He previously played for the Pittsburgh Panthers and Colorado Buffaloes.

 Early life

 Okunlola attended the Thayer Academy in Braintree, Massachusetts, and was rated as a three-star recruit before committing to play college football for the Pittsburgh Panthers.

 College career

 Pittsburgh

 As a freshman in 2022, Okunlola appeared in four games where he recorded no statistics.
 In week 7 of the 2023 season, he notched four tackles, a sack, a forced fumble, and a fumble recovery, in an upset win over Louisville.
 Okunlola finished the season with 18 tackles with six being for a loss, five sacks, a forced fumble, and a fumble recovery in 11 games for the Panthers.

 Colorado

 Okunlola transferred to play for the Colorado Buffaloes.

+Virginia Tech

+Okunlola transferred to play for the Virginia Tech Hokies.

 Personal life

 Okunlola's younger brother Samson is an offensive tackle for the Miami Hurricanes.